Towards enriched universal algebra: Enriched equational theories

-Next we characterize $\cv$-categories of models of equational theories as certain enriched orthogonality classes.
+To conclude this section we characterize $\cv$-categories of models of equational theories as certain enriched orthogonality classes; this will be useful for the Birkhoff variety theorems.

 An object $X$ of a $\cv$-category $\ck$ is said to be {\em orthogonal with respect to $h\colon A\to B$} if the map is an isomorphism in $\cv$.
 A full subcategory of $\ck$ spanned by objects orthogonal with respect to a collection of maps is called an {\em orthogonality class}.
 Then: